matthew-brett/eef-pilot2/functions.rst

 For extra points, see if you can reduce the two ``for`` loops to one ``for`` loop in the ``my_std`` function.
 Hint: add up the total of the squared deviations in the loop.

+Next try creating a function for the *sample* standard deviation.
+Copy your ``my_std`` function above, and rename it as ``my_sample_std``.

+Thus far, we have calculated the *population* standard deviation, where the *population* variance is the sum of the squared deviations, divided by $N$.
+$N$ is the number of elements.
+Therefore, the population variance is the mean of the squared deviations.

+The *sample* variance is the sum of the squared deviations, divided by $N−1$.
+The sample standard deviation is the square root of the sample variance.

+The function ``stdev`` from the ``statistics`` module calculates the sample standard deviation.
+Test against that.